-Visit: Come along and enjoy a visit to Layer Marney Tower and it's wonderful garden.
+Visit: Come along and enjoy a visit to Layer Marney Tower and It's wonderful garden.
 The Long Gallery, Church, & the Medieval Barn will also be open.
-Enjoy tea and cake in the delightful tea room and watch performances from the Military Wives Choir, Rock Choir & Leigh Orpheus Male to charge.
-Terretable for the day is available on our Pacifical page
+Enjoy tea and cake in the delightful tea room and watch performances from the Military Wives Choir, Rock Choir & Leigh Orpheus Male Voice Choir.

+Only an extent to sharps.
+Trestate for the day is available on our Facebook page.